JYang-AI/jyang-ai.github.io/_news/announcement_7.md

 related_posts: false
 ---

-:star: Our paper [Learning-Augmented Decentralized Online Convex Optimization in Networks](https://arxiv.org/abs/2306.10158) has been accepted by **Sigmetrics'25**!
+:star: Our paper [Learning-Augmented Decentralized Online Convex Optimization in Networks](https://arxiv.org/abs/2306.10158) has been accepted by **ACM SIGMETRICS'25**!
 It proposes a novel algorithm to provably robustify machine learning predictions for decentralized optimization in networks.